codyaverett/react-xtruct/readme.md

 # Comming Soon
 + Lint your project
 + Test your project
-+ Options for the commands above
++ Many more options for the commands above
-+ More loaders for different resources (Images, CSS Modules, Sass, Less, Files, etc)
++ Many more loaders for different resources (Images, CSS Modules, Sass, Less, Files, etc)
-+ And more!
++ And much more!